Omnious, 2020, photo series & .pdf

 The birds are borderless, the birds are fleeting, the birds are free, the birds are alone, in a group, exposed to the weather, transient in nature, the birds remind me of me, of immigrants, emigrants, migrants, of moving from a place to another with the intention to inevitably leave it and stay in flux.

-Online comments left on Youtube videos read out loud IRL in lonely spaces.
+In Like4Like, online comments left on Youtube videos are read out loud IRL in lonely spaces.
 How absurd is our online existence when made visible in the "real" world?
 Leaving a comment is like screaming something into a ravine.
 You throw something out without expecting a reply, if something answers back it's usually a reflection of yourself.
-Work in progress